-- 2. Wait for the PC to boot and load the operating system. - 3.
+- 1. Power on the computer. - 2.
+Wait for the PC to boot and load the operating system. - 3.
 Plug the patch cable into the NIC's Ethernet port.

 The link light on the NIC should go on if the NIC is active and if the other end of the cord is plugged into an active port on a hub or switch.